 You will need Adobe Reader to view most of the documents linked on this page.
 To download a free copy of this program click here:

-California Water Operator certification is a three-part process.
+California Water Treatment Plant & Distribution System Operator certification is a three-part process.
 First, apply to take an exam.
 Second, after passing the exam, apply for a license.
 Third, after receiving the license, it must be renewed every three years.
-For a packet prepared by the Operator Certification Division of DDWEM that shows the process in detail:
+Use the following links to access more information about this process:

 Click here for information regarding certification in California for those who currently hold a water operator license issued by another State.